 The key to any kind of plastic buckle is to pay attention to the brand of buckles being used.
 The three U.S. made buckles that are considered high quality are National Molding, Duraflex, or Fastex.

-If you bag or case has plastic buckles make sure one of these three manufactures are being used.
+If your bag or case has plastic buckles, make sure one of these three manufactures is being used.
 Otherwise, you may end up with cheap Chinese plastic buckles that won’t last

 Stitching on your Rifle Case

 Stitching is extremely important as it holds the rifle bag together.
 Standard stitching should be 8 stitches per inch along long seems and joints, the more stitches per inch the stronger the stitching and seam will be.